albar965/littlenavmap-manual/src/en/XPCONNECT.rst

    the script ``Prepare Little Xpconnect.command``.
 Click ``Open Anyway``.
 #.
 Next a dialog ``Are you sure you want to open it?`` pops up.
 Click ``Open``.

-The script shows a few explantions and asks for your password which allows it to run a command as an administrator.
+The script shows a few explanations and asks for your password which allows it to run a command as an administrator.
 You can look at the script which is a text file to see what commands are executed.